gozhan33/GozhanProjects/OTsecurityAgent/OT_Cybersecurity_Agentic_AI_Demo.md

 ### 1. Mock PLC Server Output

 The server initializes and listens for Modbus TCP connections on all interfaces.
+For this mock PLC server, pymodbus v3.6.4 was used.

 ```
 C:\Users\gokha\GitHub\GozhanProjects\OTsecurityAgent>python MockPLCserver.py